How to wire a Cat 6 Wall Jack

 Charlotte Data Solutions is here for you.
 Let us know how we can help you with your data needs.
 We are the leading provider of structured cabling in North Carolina.

-A third question we get often is: ” can i use a T-568A cable in wiring that was done for T-568B” The answer is yes you can.
+The next question is: "can i use a T-568A cable in wiring that was done for T-568B" The answer is yes you can.
 As long as each cable has either A or B on both sides.
 It wont matter if you terminate a cable with A on both sides and plug into a building wiring which was done on B pattern.
 However, If you terminate a cable with A on one side and B on the other side, this is what is known as a Cross Over Cable.